Nov 30, 2022

 Below are a few scenarios in which you may choose to use zip files:

-Remember, before taking advantage of Unzip on Linux, you’ll have to SSH into your VPS server.
+Remember, before taking advantage of Unzip on Linux, you’ll have to SSH into your virtual private server.

 Installing unzip is easy!
 With Ubuntu and Debian use the command below to install unzip: